 Gael Greene and James Beard founded Citymeals-on-Wheels in 1981 after reading a newspaper article about homebound elderly New Yorkers with nothing to eat on weekends and holidays.
 They rallied their friends in the restaurant community to raise private funds as a supplement to the government-funded weekday meal delivery program.
 Thirty-one years ago, their first efforts brought a Christmas meal to 6,000 frail aged.

-During the past fiscal year, which ended June 30, 2012, Citymeals-on-Wheels delivered nearly 2 million meals to 17,000 New Yorkers at times when they would otherwise have been alone and hungry.
+During the past fiscal year, which ended June 30, 2013, Citymeals-on-Wheels delivered 2 million meals to 18,000 New Yorkers at times when they would otherwise have been alone and hungry.

 1. We have deep respect for and a moral commitment to the people we serve.
 We want New York City’s frail, isolated elderly to know that they are not alone and they have not been forgotten.